Tarbal/TelescopeMount/README.md

 motor drivers' PWM connection.
 The same goes for the encoderRotate and encoderIncline variables.

 In order to compile on a Raspberry Pi 3b+, you will need to link the appropriate libraries.
 I suggest you compile within QTCreator after you have downloaded and installed the boost, pigpio, and sofa libraries.
-Tested on Ubuntu 18.04 and 20.04.
+Tested on Ubuntu 18.04 only.
 Good luck.

 Once you have done all of this, You still need to tune the PID parameters in the main function.
 I cannot stress how important this is.